 Traveling can be dull without your best friend by your side — and by best friend, we mean your beloved canine companion.
 Although bringing them along for the ride can be stressful and tiring, there is no need to worry.
 There are numerous ways to keep your pet safe and comfortable during a long trip.
 Here are some tips for traveling with your dog:

-If you do have to book a flight with a lay over and your dog will be in the cabin with you, be sure you find out where the pet relief area is during your stop and allow extra time to let you dog use the pet relief area.
+If you do have to book a flight with a layover and your dog will be in the cabin with you, be sure you find out where the pet relief area is during your stop and allow extra time to let your dog use the pet relief area.

-For larger dogs, be sure to Purchase a USDA approved shipping crate — make sure it’s large enough so they can stand, sit, and turn around in comfortably.
+For larger dogs, be sure to Purchase a USDA-approved shipping crate — make sure it’s large enough so they can stand, sit, and turn around comfortably.
 Mark the crate with proper identification, including your name, number, and a photo of your pet.
 Make sure to print the words “live animal” on the crate to ensure proper treatment of your pet.

 For smaller dogs, that will be in the cabin with you, be sure the dog carrier is small enough to fit under the seat in front of you.
 Check with the airline you will be flying with on the size requirements.